MicrosoftDocs/win32/desktop-src/cossdk/setting-the-transaction-time-out.md

 ---
-Description: 'You can manually set the time-out for transactions by using the Component Services administrative tool, or you can programmatically configure the time-out by using the COM+ administration interfaces.' ms.assetid: 'f7a35bdf-ea6d-40ea-b3c0-c2a3ae2276c4'
+Description: You can manually set the time-out for transactions by using the Component Services administrative tool, or you can programmatically configure the time-out by using the COM+ administration interfaces. ms.assetid: f7a35bdf-ea6d-40ea-b3c0-c2a3ae2276c4
-title: 'Setting the Transaction Time-Out'
+title: Setting the Transaction Time-Out ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Setting the Transaction Time-Out